open-source-tabletop/halo-breakpoint/halo-firefight.md

 Halo Firefight is best played on a battlefield around 3ft by 4ft or larger and is designed for 28mm, individually based miniatures.

-### Building an Army

-Building an army for Halo Firefight simply requires choosing the units you wish to use from any of the provided army lists, adding up the points to an agreed total for each model, their weapons, and equipment.
-Small games are typically played at 100 points, standard games at 200 points, and large games from 300.
-There are no restrictions to which models you may use and it is up to players to agree on what would make a satisfying battle.

 ### Special Rules

 The following special rules are used in Halo Firefight games: